sbellem/qtee/qtee.md

 **Just think the worst of the worst.**

-_Perhaps_ the only thing that may be out-of-bound is remote civilizations or state actors with access to physics knwoledge that is not known by the general public (e.g. academia/universities).
+_Perhaps_ the only thing that may be out-of-bound is remote civilizations or state actors with access to new physics knowledge that is not yet known by the general public (e.g. academia/universities).
 For instance, imagine another planet where beings would know how to go faster than the speed of light.

 ## Cypherpunk-Friendly Chip